avo-hq/docs.avohq.io/docs/3.0/gemfile-environment-variables.md

 ## 2. Add them to the default bundler configuration

 :::tip Recommendation
-This is the recommended way as you won't expose your gem server token in your version control system (git).
+This is a good to do it way as you won't expose your gem server token in your version control system (git).
 :::

 The second-best way to do it is to register the credentials before hand using the following command.